Why SkyTrain to UBC

 Thousands of people commute to UBC each day

-The daytime population of the Vancouver campus is over 80,000about the same size as most of BC’s mid-size cities.
-There are 55,000 students, faculty and staff who commute to UBC each day, which results in 150,000 daily trips to and from UBC.
-Over 80,000 are on transit.
-Half of the 55,000 people travelling to UBC each day come from outside the City of Vancouver.
+The daytime population of the Vancouver campus is over 83,000—about the same size as most of BC’s mid-size cities.
+There are more than 80,000 students, faculty and staff living in municipalities across Metro Vancouver, which results in over 150,000 daily trips to and from UBC.
+Close to 82,000 are on transit.
+About of those travelling to and from UBC each day come from outside the City of Vancouver.

 A seamless, rapid connection to UBC meets the need